Jasperlimsl/RAiD-Software-Engineering-Challenge/README.md

 Story 15.
 As an owner, I do not want my customers to be able to see the whole store's order history, or amend my stocks, or perform any actions that should only be available for me.

-Story 17.
-As a customer, I want the fruit store pages to load quickly at all times, so that I can browse and shop without delays.

 ## Technologies

 Frontend: ReactJS